larryprice/openid-store-mongoid/README.md

 ##Usage

-You may use either `require 'openid-store-mongoid'` or `require 'openid/store/mongoid_store'` to use this gem.
+You should use `require 'openid-store-mongoid'` to use this gem.

 To create an OpenID consumer: